Mark Hix’s impact on British food is legendary, with multiple restaurants and cookbooks shaping our understanding of the nation’s cuisine.

 We asked him what still engages him about food, all these years on, what drives him to put in the hours and where he looks for inspiration.
 ‘It’s a constant, ongoing thing, really.
 It might be walking around Waitrose, it might be walking around a farmer’s market, it might be going to someone else’s restaurant, it might be flipping open a magazine or someone’s new cookbook that has arrived on my desk – there are lots of sources of inspiration.
 I think the exciting thing about this sort of business is you don’t know what’s around the corner, you don’t know who you’re going to meet, so the whole thing together is interesting and stimulating.
 The minute you lose interest, you know, it’s time to throw the keys in the river.’

 At the end of 2019, Mark announced that he was closing Hix Soho on 22 December after ten years of successful trading.
-Citing rising rents and difficult market conditions for the reasons behind it, he then closed his remaining restaurants in 2020, after his businesses went into administration.
-He's made it clear that this was a decision he was against, and we're keen to see what's next for this exciting and hugely influential chef.
+Citing rising rents and difficult market conditions for the reasons behind it, he then closed his remaining restaurants in 2020, after his businesses went into administration, a decision he made clear he was against.
+But shortly after, in summer 2020, Mark reopened The Oyster & Fish House in Lyme Regis, and later that year took over The Fox Inn pub in Corscombe (the latter closed in 2022).
+As well as running the restaurant, Mark also leads foraging experiences and cookery courses.